Honda Civic: Awards

 as well as its 2006 Car of the Year.
 In 2006, the Civic earned the 2007 "Semperit Irish Car of the Year" title.
 In 1996, Automobile Magazine honored the Civic as its Automobile of the Year.
 The Civic has been on Car and Driver magazine's yearly Ten Best list six times, in 1985, 1988–91, and 1996.
 The Civic Si was named "Best New Sport Car" and the sedan was named "Best New Economy Car" in the 2006 Canadian Car of the Year awards.
 The Civic also won the North American Car of the Year and the North American International Auto Show (NAIAS) Car of the Year awards for 2006.
 In November 2006, the Civic received the prestigious "Car of The Year" award from Brazilian magazine Auto Esporte.

 The four-door Civic VXi sedan won the South African Car of the Year award for 2007.
 Kelley Blue Book named the 2020 Honda Civic the Compact Car Best Buy for the sixth year in a row.
+In 2022, Honda Civic was chosen as the Scottish Car of the Year.

 Racing

 Touring car racing

 Civics have been used for racing ever since their introduction.

-Civics contested the Up to 1300cc class in the Bathurst 1000 touring car race at Bathurst in Australia each year from 1973 to 1976, with a best placing of second in class in both 1974 and 1976.
+Civics contested in the Up to 1300 cc class in the Bathurst 1000 touring car race at Bathurst in Australia each year from 1973 to 1976, with a best placing of second in class in both 1974 and 1976.

 In recent years the Civic has been used in a wide variety of racing series, particularly in Japan.
 It is also used in touring car races in Europe and the United States.
 The Civic has been used in the UK in endurance series by teams such as Barwell Motorsport and Cartek Motorsport.

-In 2002 JAS Motorsport entered the European Touring Car Championship (ETCC) with a Super 2000 spec Civic and was used until restart season of the World Touring Car Championship (WTCC) in 2005.
+In 2002, JAS Motorsport entered the European Touring Car Championship (ETCC) with a Super 2000 spec Civic and was used until restart season of the World Touring Car Championship (WTCC) in 2005.

 In December 2005, on the date of the new 2006 Civic Si's launch in the United States, Honda's R&D Engineering Team completed 645 laps in an eighth generation Civic Si coupe (FG2) to place first in the E1 class of the famous '25 Hours of Thunderhill' marathon race.
 The drivers on Honda's team were Road & Track journalist Kim Wolfkill, Lee Niffenegger, Chad Gilsinger, Sage Marie, John Sherk, Rich Hays, Andrew Frame, Matt Staal and Car and Driver journalist Tony Swan.

+Starting in 2006, a Civic won its class in the European Touring Car Cup for six out of seven consecutive years.

+In Argentina, a Civic won the 2008 and 2009 TC 2000 Championship.